takertao2/threadychain/README.md

 If you can't find the file please refer to us.

-you will need to uncommet the lines
+you will need to uncomment the lines:

             HiddenServiceDir /var/lib/tor/hidden_service/
             HiddenServicePort 80 127.0.0.1:80